PrabhuKatharwani/90-days-of-devops/devops_networking_blog.md

 ---

-## Task 2: Essential DevOps Protocols & Ports 🔌
+## 2: Essential DevOps Protocols & Ports 🔌

 Here are the protocols every DevOps engineer should know: